Drakanwulf/AddonStub/README.md

 # AddonStub
-A standalone stub for starting and updating standalone add-ons.
+A Standalone stub add-on for starting and updating standalone add-ons.